The Most Stylish London Hotels for Under $300 a Night

 Courtesy of Marriott International

-Nicholas DeRenzo is a Brooklyn-based contributing editor at Afar who reports on travel, culture, food and drink, and especially wildlife and conservation, with a special interest in birds.
-He most recently worked as the executive editor at Hemispheres, the in-flight magazine of United Airlines.
+Nicholas DeRenzo is the Brooklyn-based editorial director of newsletters at Afar.
+He reports on travel, culture, food and drink, and wildlife and conservation, with a special interest in birds.
+He has worked in travel media for 17 years, most recently as the executive editor at Hemispheres, the in-flight magazine of United Airlines, and his bylines have appeared in the New York Times, New York Magazine, BBC, and Time.
+You can follow along on his travel (and bird-watching) adventures on Instagram at @nderenzo.

 Sign up for our newsletter